iamMseyed/todo_webapp/README.md

 - Spring Data repositories handle abstracting data persistence layer.
 - Delivers a web application for managing persistent customizable todo lists.

-_If you want to test this code, please edit application.properties file accordingly.
-Create MySQL database, and add database credentials via environment variables of the IDE_
+_Please edit application.properties file accordingly (available within the project).
+Create MySQL database (or configure any other), and add database credentials via environment variables of the IDE to get this project working._